-2017 NFL schedule: Record predictions for all 32 teams
+2017 NFL schedule: Record predictions, analysis for all 32 teams

 Predicted record: 2-14

-A year ago the Browns were a 1-15 team.
+A year ago, I picked the Browns to finish 1-15.
 When the 2016 season ended, they were a 1-15 team.
 Now they focus on the draft lacking a quarterback, among other things.
 The draft will bring players, but not immediate impact.
 The Browns are hardly improved from where they were in January. -- Pat McManamon

 Pittsburgh Steelers